eforemeka/personal-page/content/about/index.md

 #### WHAT DO I *CURRENTLY* SEEK?

 I desire to pivot a little from supporting end-users and on-prem infrastructure to building on my experience implementing, optimizing and supporting cloud-based infrastructure, products and solutions.
 If members of your team can work from anywhere in the world, I would like to be part of your team.
-I am open to Remote Technical Support/Remote Support Engineer/Cloud Engineer roles in the EMEA zone.
+I am open to Remote Technical Support/Remote Support Engineer/Cloud Infrastructure Engineer roles in the EMEA zone.
 I am also open to discussing offers that come with relocation packages.

 You can check out my [resume](https://resume.benny.com.ng) here to know more about my professional experience.